ziqinyeow/agno/README.md

 Developers use Agno to build Reasoning Agents, Multimodal Agents, Teams of Agents and Agentic Workflows.
 Agno also provides a beautiful UI to chat with your Agents and tools to monitor and evaluate their performance.

-Here's an Agent that researches and writes a report on a stock, reasoning through each step:
+Here's an Agent that writes a report on a stock, reasoning through each step:

 ```python reasoning_finance_agent.py
 from agno.agent import Agent